Fall Alaska Brown Bear Hunt

 Let me take you on an adventure in brown bears hunting Alaska.
 Let’s use the river hunt for a trip.
 SO I am going to climb into your head and pretend I am planning this journey all the way to getting my mount back.

 You start out with your interest by finding an outfitter in Alaska how do you find this person or company?
 Start looking at reviews.
 Call outfitters and look for references.

 Ask around it will not take long to find a reputable outfitter.
-That’s how I found Brian Donavan with Nushagak Guides.
-I called Brian he answered his phone with a deep growly voice almost like a brown bear you could tell within a few moments this guy has been whacking browns for many years.
+That’s how I found Brian Donovan with Nushagak Guides.
+I called Brian he answered his phone with a deep growly voice almost like a brown bear.
+You could tell within a few moments this guy has been hunting Alaskan Brown Bears for many years.

 Alright, you have picked your outfitter what’s next you need dates!
 This is a fall hunt so Mid August -September 15th we need to plan out your 10-day hunt!
 You then book my plane ticket into Dilliamham Alaska it flys a 737 twice a day into Dillingham AK.

 Setting up your gear list.
 This is another post that is Bear Hunting Gear.
 Alright, you have my gear and bags ready.
 Your weapon is set up and packed.
 Really spend time on the equipment list it’s key!